 Pascale Petit’s seventh poetry collection Mama Amazonica, awarded Poetry Book Society Choice for Autumn 2017 and shortlisted for the Roehampton Poetry Prize 2018, has won the RSL Ondaatje Prize 2018 - the first time in the prize's 15-year history that a poetry title has won.

 Pascale launched the book in September 2017 with readings at King’s Lynn Poetry Festival, North Cornwall Book Festival, The Cheltenham Literature Festival and at the Hay Festival Winter Weekend, with further appearances at festivals in 2018, including Birmingham's Verve Festival in February and the Cuirt Festival in April, Ledbury Poetry Festival in July and Winchester Poetry Festival in October.
-She'll be reading at Ledbury, Kendal and Winchester Poetry Festivals in 2018.
+She'll be appearing at Birmingham Literature Festival and Poetry in Aldeburgh in October and November 2018.

 Mama Amazonica is set in a psychiatric ward and in the Amazonian rainforest, an asylum for animals on the brink of extinction.
 The book tells the story of Pascale Petit’s mentally ill mother and the consequences of abuse, as well as celebrating the beauty of the wild, whether in the mind or the natural world.
 As the PBS selectors note: ‘…her greatest, most singular achievement has been to tackle difficult subject matter head-on, while simultaneously distancing herself from it through the use of exotic metaphor.’
 Pascale has commented that it is a book that took her ‘63 years to write’.

 PASCALE PETIT WORKSHOPS & READINGS FOR MAMA AMAZONICA